microsoft/NOTSOFAR1-Challenge/README.md

 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

-# Running the inference pipeline
+# Running evaluation - the inference pipeline
-The following command will run the inference pipeline on the dev-set of the recorded meeting dataset.
+The following command will download the entire dev-set of the recorded meeting dataset and run the inference pipeline.
 ```bash
 cd /path/to/NOTSOFAR-Repo
 python run_inference.py
 ```

-The first time you run it, it will automatically download the required models and datasets from blob storage:
+The first time you run it, it will automatically download these required models and datasets from blob storage:

-1. The development set of the meeting dataset (dev-set) is stored in the `artifacts/meeting_data` directory.
+1. The development set of the meeting dataset (dev-set) will be stored in the `artifacts/meeting_data` directory.
-2. The CSS models required to run the inference pipeline are stored in the `artifacts/css_models` directory.
+2. The CSS models required to run the inference pipeline will be stored in the `artifacts/css_models` directory.

 Outputs will be written to the `artifacts/outputs` directory.